cscorley/dissertation/chapters/3_method/0_intro.md

 Section \ref{sec:method-background} while the document extractor for the changesets parses each changeset for the removed, added, and context lines.
 From there, the text extractor tokenizes each line.
-The same preprocessor transformations as before occur in both the snapshot and changesets.
-The snapshot vocabulary is always a subset of the changeset vocabulary [@Corley-etal_2014].
+The same preprocessor transformations occur in both the snapshot and changesets.
+This ensures that the snapshot vocabulary is always a subset of the changeset vocabulary [@Corley-etal_2014].

 The right side of Figure \ref{fig:changeset-flt} illustrates the retrieval process.
-The key intuition to our methodology is that a topic model such as LDA or LSI can infer *any* document's topic proportions regardless of the documents used to train the model.
+The key intuition to our approach is that a topic model such as LDA or LSI can infer *any* document's topic proportions regardless of the documents used to train the model.
 This is also what determining the topic proportions of a user-created query has relied on in traditional TM-based FLTs.
 Likewise, so are other unseen documents.
 In our approach, the seen documents are changesets and the unseen documents are the source code entities of the snapshot.

 Hence, we train a topic model on the changeset corpus and use the model to